-10. Amount attributable to each State/Union territory calculated basis the internet subscribers in each of such State/ Union territory which shall be derived in the following manner: (a) Internet subscribers can be ascertained from the internet subscriber figures published by the Telecom Regulatory Authority of India (TRAI). (b) Figures for the last quarter of a given financial year will be used for calculating the number of internet subscribers for the succeeding financial year. (c) Where the internet subscriber figures relate to a region comprising of more than one State/Union territory, the State/Union territory of that region shall be calculated in the ratio of the populations of that State/Union territory, determined in the latest census. as (d) The ratio of the subscriber figures for each State or Union territory so calculated, when applied to the amount payable for the service, shall represent the portion of the value attributable to the dissemination in that State or Union territory 11.
-Advertisements through SMS Refer Example 58 Amount attributable to each State/Union territory calculated on the basis of the telecom subscribers in each of such State/Union territory. (a) Telecom subscribers in a telecom circle can be ascertained from the telecom subscribers figures published by the TRAI.
+Amount attributable to each State/Union territory calculated basis the internet subscribers in each of such State/ Union territory which shall be derived in the following manner: 10.
+Advertisements on internet It is deemed that such service is provided all over India. (a) Internet subscribers can be ascertained from the internet subscriber figures published by the Telecom Regulatory Authority of India (TRAI). (b) Figures for the last quarter of a given financial year will be used for calculating the number of internet subscribers for the succeeding financial year. (c) Where the internet subscriber figures relate to a region comprising of more than one State/Union territory, the State/Union territory of that region shall be calculated in the ratio of the populations of that State/Union territory, determined in the latest census. (d) The ratio of the subscriber figures for each State or Union territory so calculated, when applied to the amount payable for the service, shall represent the portion of the value attributable to the dissemination in that State or Union territory.
+11. Advertisements through SMS Amount attributable to each State/Union territory calculated on the basis of the telecom subscribers in each of such State/ Union territory. (a) Telecom subscribers in a telecom circle can be ascertained from the telecom subscribers figures published by the TRAI.
 Figures for a given quarter will be used for calculating the subscribers for the succeeding quarter. (b) Where such figures relate to a telecom circle comprising of more than one State/Union territory, the subscriber figures for that State/Union territory shall be calculated in the ratio of the populations of that State/Union territory, as determined in the latest census.